Machu Picchu Sanctuary

 The lost city of the Incas

-Embedded within a dramatic landscape at the meeting point between the Peruvian Andes and the Amazon Basin, the Historic Sanctuary of Machu Picchu is among the greatest artistic, architectural and land use achievements anywhere and the most significant tangible legacy of the Inca civilization.
+Embedded within a dramatic landscape at the meeting point between the Peruvian Andes and the Amazon Basin, this incredible Historic Sanctuary is among the greatest artistic, architectural and land use achievements anywhere and the most significant tangible legacy of the Inca civilization.

-From July 1st 2017, the entrance to Machu Picchu will be in two shifts and visitors must be accompanied for an official guide of tourism so it is advisable to get the tickets in advance.
+From July 1st 2017, the entrance to the sanctuary will be in two shifts and visitors must be accompanied for an official guide of tourism.
+So it is advisable to get the tickets in advance.